 Federal quality standards for bottled water were first adopted in 1973.
 They were based on U.S. Public Health Service standards for drinking water set in 1962.

-Each time EPA establishes a standard for a contaminant, FDA either adopts it for bottled water or finds that the standard isn’t necessary for bottled water.
+Each time EPA establishes a standard for a contaminant, the FDA either adopts it for bottled water or finds that the standard isn’t necessary for bottled water.

-In addition, FDA oversees inspections of bottling plants.
+Furthermore, the FDA oversees inspections of bottling plants.
 The agency inspects bottled water plants under its general food safety program and has states perform some plant inspections under contract.
 (Some states also require bottled water firms to be licensed annually.)